 One common reason is the child is too young to correspond.

 Unfortunately, another common reason children cannot correspond with sponsors is religious persecution.
 In countries with limited freedom for Christians, GlobalFingerprints does not tell the children in the program they have a sponsor in the United States.
 Instead, they are told that someone who cares about children is providing financial support to help them.
 GlobalFingerprints staff in these countries with limited religious freedom still share Christ with the children in the program, typically in a very open way.

 Please realize, it is not always in the best interest of the child or GlobalFingerprints to highlight the connection between GlobalFingerprints and the United States.
-In these cases, where a child cannot correspond directly with their sponsor, someone who is in contact with the child or their care worker will provide updates on how your child is doing.
+In these cases, where a child cannot correspond directly with their sponsor, care workers will provide updates on how your child is doing.

-We try to update sponsors twice a year but providing updates can be difficult.
-In the Democratic Republic of Congo, for example, some of our care workers travel nearly 100 miles (each way) through the jungle by bicycle to visit sponsored children.
-Add to that the fact there is very limited internet access and you can imagine the difficulty.
+You will hear about or from your child twice a year but providing updates can be difficult.
+In the Democratic Republic of Congo, for example, some of our care workers travel nearly 200 miles (each way) through the jungle by bicycle to visit the sponsored children.
+Add to that the fact that there is very limited internet access and you can imagine the difficulty.
 We are continually working to improve our communication system so our correspondence will be more timely.
-But we are also very grateful for your patience as we work toward improvement.
+Be we are also very grateful for your patience as we work towards improvement.

 We ask our sponsors to make a long-term commitment to sponsorship.
 This would mean sponsoring a child until they graduate from secondary school or from a vocational school.
 In many countries a student may not graduate until their early twenties, especially if they did not start school at age 5 or 6.